 Our accommodation is designed to make you feel like you are at a home away from home.
-With four-star comfort, your accommodation will have a deliciously cosy bed to sink into after a day of adventures and en-suite facilities to freshen up in before heading out for some local delicacies.
+With laid-back luxury comfort, your accommodation will have a deliciously cosy bed to sink into after a day of adventures and en-suite facilities to freshen up in before heading out for some local delicacies.
 Arguably the best part of the accommodation we have chosen is its location.
 From staying in local villages to lodges that make the most of the views, or perhaps a spot which is central to all the action, our accommodation truly makes the most of where we visit.

 Check out three of our favourite overnight spots here.

 What activities are included?

 In addition to some truly stunning hikes scattered throughout six of New Zealand's national parks, some of our other adventures will see you journey through the Te Wahipounamu UNESCO World Heritage Site, learn about our mining history and witness the spectacle of glow-worms in the Nile River caves, explore the unique wildlife and picturesque scenery on a tour of Mou Waho Island on Lake Wanaka, take in the birdlife of the largest unmodified wetland in New Zealand, experience everything celestial in an International Dark Sky Reserve and get your chill on with an informative boat ride in the glacier lake of our longest glacier.